gradle/gradle/design-docs/publication-model.md

 - Publish multiple projects with the `java` plugin applied and project dependencies between the projects.
 Verify the POMs declares the appropriate dependencies.
 - Add a cross version test that verifies that a Java library published to a Maven repository by the current Gradle version can be resolved by a previous Gradle version.
 - Copy existing Maven publication tests for java libraries and rework to use `maven-publish` plugin.
+- Publish a Java project to an HTTP repository.
+Verify that progress logging was generated.

 ## Publish Web application to Maven repository